Metro station: Single-vault station

 The construction of a single-vault station consists of a single wide and high underground hall, in which there is only one vault (hence the name).
 The first single-vault stations were built in Leningrad in 1975: Politekhnicheskaya and Ploshchad Muzhestva.
 Not long after, the first two-level single-vault transfer stations were opened in Washington DC in 1976: L'Enfant Plaza, Metro Center and Gallery Place.

 In the Moscow Metro there is only one deep underground single-vault station, Timiryazevskaya, in addition to several single-vault stations at shallow depth.
-In the Nizhny Novgorod Metro is 4 stations: Park Kultury, Leninskaya, Chkalovskaya and Kanavinskaya.
+In the Nizhny Novgorod Metro there are four such stations: Park Kultury, Leninskaya, Chkalovskaya and Kanavinskaya.
 In the Saint Petersburg Metro all single-vault stations are deep underground, for example Ozerki, Chornaya Rechka, Obukhovo, Chkalovskaya, and others.
-Most of the underground stations of the Washington D.C.'s Metro system are single-vault designs, as are all the single-line vaulted stations in the Montreal Metro.
+Most of the underground stations of the Washington, D.C.'s Metro system are single-vault designs, as are all the single-line vaulted stations in the Montreal Metro.
 In Prague Metro, there are two underground stations built as single-vault, Kobylisy and Petřiny.

-Caverns
+In the Bucharest Metro, Titan station is built in this method.

+Cavern station

+The cavern station is a metro station built directly inside a cavern.
+Many stations of the Stockholm Metro, especially on the Blue line, were built in man-made caverns; instead of being enclosed in a tunnel, these stations are built to expose the bedrock in which they are excavated.
+The Stockholm Metro also has a depot facility built in a cavern system.

+In the United States, an example of a cavern station can be found at Peachtree Center station on the MARTA rail system in Atlanta.

-Tai Koo station on Hong Kong Island is an example of a station built in a man-made cavern.
-Other examples in the city include Sai Wan Ho, Sai Ying Pun, Hong Kong University and Lei Tung stations.
+In the Hong Kong MTR, examples of stations built into caverns include Tai Koo station on Hong Kong Island, Other examples in the city include Sai Wan Ho, Sai Ying Pun, Hong Kong University and Lei Tung stations.